Vitamin D Supports Teenage Brains, Study Indicates

-The study subjects were 52 Norwegian adolescents who participated in the experiment after school.
-The study was a randomized double-blind placebo control trial.
-All subjects were given a pill to take every day for the duration of the study, but only half were given pills containing a vitamin D supplement.
+The study subjects were 52 Norwegian teenagers who participated in the experiment after school.
+All subjects received a tablet to take daily during the study, but only half the tablets contained a vitamin D supplement.

-A blood draw and three online pre-tests helped researchers establish a baseline for vitamin D levels and executive function performance.
+A blood draw and three online pre-tests helped researchers establish a baseline for vitamin D levels and brain performance.
 The first two tests were called the Tower of London, and the Tower of Hanoi, respectively.
-The purpose of these tests was to observe the teenager’s ability to plan and “look ahead” by predicting how many steps would be required to solve a problem.
+These tests observed the teenager’s ability to plan and “look ahead” by predicting how many steps would be required to solve a problem.